+31 (0) 570 74 54 30 info@v-tron.eu

 Privacy

-The vision sensor is not a traditional camera and does not in any way ‘video or photo record’ the situation outside the vehicle.
-Objects on and off the road are ‘recognised’, and in case of this detection, data is sent.
-This is an event-driven communcation, where the event in the sensor is detected and typed.
-Only this typing data is communicated.
-These events are not timestamped and therefore cannot be tracked or traced.
-Potentially privacy-sensitive elements such as license plates and characteristics of other road users are neither recorded nor shared.
+The vision sensor is not a traditional camera and does not in any way “record video or photos” of the situation outside the vehicle.
+Objects on and next to the road are “recognised”, and in the event of such detection, data is sent.
+This is event-driven communication, whereby the event is detected and characterised in the sensor.
+Only this characterisation data is communicated.
+These events are not timestamped and are therefore not traceable or trackable.
+Potentially privacy-sensitive elements such as number plates and characteristics of other road users are not recorded or shared.

 Data quality

-• Depth measurements: distances to objects and therefore location of objects.
-Location is determined using GPS in the on-board unit (CANbus) and has the known limitations of GPS in this area.
+• Depth measurements: distances to objects and thus the location of objects.
+Location is determined using GPS in the on-board unit (CAN bus) and is subject to the known limitations of GPS in this area.

-• Confidence levels: the more often an object is observed, the higher the confidence levels with which the object is presented in the data..
+• Confidence levels: the more frequently an object is observed, the higher the confidence levels with which the object is presented in the data.

 Project partners: